-- 1. Turn jack extension out to about ground-to-axle tube height. - Place jack under axle housing near wheel to be raised.
-Center jack on the housing so vehicle will not slide off jack.
-Place jack far enough inboard on the axle housing so that when the handle is inserted, the jack may be operated from either in front or behind the tire without crawling under the vehicle. - 3.
+- 1. Turn jack extension out to about ground-to-axle tube height. - 2.
+Place jack under rear axle near wheel to be raised.
+See your Oshkosh chassis manual for specific locations. - 3.
 Begin jacking, but DO NOT lift wheel and tire off the ground. - 4.
-Loosen wheel nuts with lug wrench. - 5.
-Resume jacking until wheel and tire are free of ground.
+Loosen wheel nuts with lug wrench. - Resume jacking until wheel and tire are free of ground.